Extension of Stay

 2. Accept unauthorized employment

-3. Take any other action that is not consistent with the terms of your admission
+3. Take any other action that is not consistent with the terms of your admission.
+Examples include:

-7. When do I apply for Extension of Stay in USA?
+7. When do I apply for Extension of Stay in the U.S.?

-The United States Citizenship and Immigration Services (USCIS) recommends that you file your Extension of Stay application at least 45 days before your authorized stay expires.
-The USCIS Service Center must receive your application by the day your authorized stay expires.
+For the Form I-539, Application to Extend or Change Status, USCIS recommends that you file your Extension of Stay application at least 45 days before your authorized stay expires.

 8. What happens if I apply for Extension of Stay after my authorized stay in the U.S. has expired?